daniells/Hyperwidgets/README.md

 Some of these are for [TagOS](http://desktop.tagos.io/), and some are HTML for deployment as standalone site widgets.
 They are all easily portable between these contexts.

+Examples in this repo

+* Character Chart: intended to print a table of all possible HTML ASCII character entities programatically.
+Instead it demonstrates a current bug :)
+* Escape Converter: Allows you to escape any raw text in a textarea into a JS string, or the reverse.
+* Folder Size:  Prints a list of top level TagOS directories and the space used by the files in them.
+* Password Safe: An encrypted password/account manager.
+This is not a tiny example and may be moved into its own repo after it gets to a certain size.

 ##### Why

 * Examples for TagOS